Edge of Darkness: Three: Burden of Proof

 The police close in on their suspect, Lowe, who is severely injured in a fall while trying to escape.
 Dying, he tells Craven he was working with McCroon, a terrorist Craven had convicted in Northern Ireland.
 Emma's boyfriend, Terry Shields, tells Craven that she was investigating a hot cell in Northmoor; he is later killed.
 Craven meets Harcourt and Pendleton at the House of Commons.
 There, an inquiry is taking place into the sale of International Irradiated Fuels (IIF) at Northmoor, run by Robert Bennett to the Fusion Corporation of Kansas, owned by Jerry Grogan.
 Pendleton tells Craven that he believes Bennett was behind Emma's death.
 Returning to Yorkshire for Emma's funeral, Craven is refused permission to seek a warrant to enter Northmoor.
 Returning home, he is observed by McCroon.
 (Aired 18 November 1985).

 Four: Breakthrough

 McCroon breaks into Craven's house intent on killing him.
-Craven demands that McCroon tell him who he is working for but McCroon is shot by a police marksman before he can say anything.
+Craven demands that McCroon tell him for whom he is working but McCroon is shot by a police marksman before he can say anything.
 Through a contact of Mac (Struan Roger), a colleague from his time in Northern Ireland, Craven gains access to a terminal connected to the MI5 computer.
 He checks the MI5 records for Gaia, Northmoor and Emma and learns that McCroon was acting on the orders of Northmoor Security.
 He also obtains a three-dimensional map of Northmoor from the computer.
 Craven contacts Jedburgh and asks him to accompany him inside Northmoor.
 (Aired 25 November 1985).